cscheid/cscheid.net/courses/spr18/csc444/syllabus.md

 There will be a total of 11 programming assignments paced at around one assignment per week, skipping weeks for the midterm, spring break, and final.
-Each assignment will be due at least week after it is posted.
+Each assignment will be due at least one week after it is posted.

 ### Assignments